rexray/vg-docker-rexray/README.md

 If it doesn't work, restart the service on the node, go to the other and download the image using `docker pull postgres` and start again.

-### ScaleIO GUI
+## ScaleIO GUI

 The ScaleIO GUI is automatically extracted and put into the `vagrant/scaleio/gui` directory, just run `run.sh` and it should start up.
-Connect to your instance with the credentials outlined in the [Cluster install function](# Cluster install function).
+Connect to your instance with the credentials:
+ - Username: admin
+ - Password: Scaleio123

 The end result will look something like this: